The Effects of Alcohol on Women

 Women who drink alcohol are also at greater risk for experiencing negative social effects.
 This article covers how alcohol may uniquely impact women, the potential causes of alcoholism in women, circumstances in which women should completely avoid alcohol, and more.

-American Addiction Centers offers gender-specific treatment to women and men at our nationwide treatment centers.
-Call to learn more about our gender-specific rehabilitation programs and how we can help you recover from substance abuse.
+American Addiction Centers offers gender-specific treatment for women and men at our nationwide treatment centers.
+Call Learn more about our gender-specific rehabilitation programs and how we can help you recover from substance abuse.

 Health Effects of Alcohol Abuse on Women

 Alcohol has the potential to affect women’s physical and mental health in a variety of ways.
 Alcohol abuse in women can lead to the following issues:1,2,3,4

 - Brain function abnormalities: Women experience shrinking brain tissue, declining brain function, and brain damage faster than men as a result of alcohol use.
 Female teenagers who binge drink are more likely to experience memory problems compared to male teens who binge drink or female teens who do not binge drink.
 Additionally, heavy drinking in female teens affects parts of the brain associated with memory and making decisions.